jauhien/g-sorcery/docs/developer_instructions.rst

 * class method **deserialize** that takes a value returned by **serialize** and constructs new instance of your class using it

+This holds true for other supported file formats (BSON at the moment).

 Dependency handling
 ~~~~~~~~~~~~~~~~~~~